 Entertainment on Amtrak: Music & Podcast

-Music can add to the enjoyment of watching the world go by or help while you wait to board your train.
+Music can enhance your enjoyment of watching the world go by or help you relax while you wait to board your train.
+These days, there are several ways to add music to your trip efficiently, and the best way is whatever works best for you.

 You can also buy music to download or rip some CDs onto your computer and upload them to your phone.